Direct Detection and Cosmological Constraints of Dark Matter with Dark Dipoles: Direct Detection Constraints

 As mentioned in the beginning of this section, a DM particle with sub-GeV mass does not transfer enough energy to produce nuclear recoils to be detected in LXe detectors.
 In contrast, the kinetic energy of the DM particle, $m_\chi v^2 /2 \simeq 50 \, \mathrm{eV} \times (m_\chi /100 \, \mathrm{MeV})$, is sufficient for inelastic atomic processes, such as ionization and excitation of atomic electrons.
 The resulting electron recoils and secondary photons provide sensitive probes of light DM.

-To compare with the conventional approach, we decompose the DM-electron scattering cross sections, given by \zcref{eq:EDM_cross_section,eq:MDM_cross_section} with electron, into a reference cross section $\overline{\sigma}_e$ and a momentum-dependent DM form factor $F_\mathrm{DM}(q)$.
+To compare with the conventional approach, we decompose the DM-electron scattering cross sections, given by Eqs.~\eqref{eq:EDM_cross_section} and \eqref{eq:MDM_cross_section} with electron, into a reference cross section $\overline{\sigma}_e$ and a momentum-dependent DM form factor $F_\mathrm{DM}(q)$.

 A typical energy scale in atoms is given by the Bohr radius, $a_0^{-1} \sim \alpha m_e$, and hence the reference cross section $\overline{\sigma}_e$ characterizes a typical size of DM-electron scattering cross section.
 The momentum-transfer dependence is important for ionizing an electron from an atom: combining the form factor $F_\mathrm{DM}(q)$ and the transition of electron states in the atomic physics, we obtain the final cross section for the ionization.
-Given scattering cross section in \zcref{eq:EDM_cross_section,eq:MDM_cross_section}, we find the form factors for
+Given scattering cross section in Eqs.~\eqref{eq:EDM_cross_section} and \eqref{eq:MDM_cross_section}, we find the form factors for

 In DM-electron scattering with a vector mediator coupling to the SM fermion through a current interaction, the momentum-transfer dependence of the form factor is $F_\mathrm{DM} \sim 1$ for massive mediator and $F_\mathrm{DM} \sim \alpha^2 m_e^2 / q^2$ for light mediator.
 Meanwhile, the momentum-transfer dependence in dark dipole DM framework is different from the conventional vector-mediator models: $F^\mathrm{EDM}_\mathrm{DM}(q) \sim q/\alpha m_e$ and $F^\mathrm{MDM}_\mathrm{DM}(q) \sim q^2/\alpha^2 m_e^2$ for massive mediator $m_{A'} \gg q, \alpha m_e$, $F^\mathrm{EDM}_\mathrm{DM}(q)\sim \alpha m_e/q$ and $F^\mathrm{MDM}_\mathrm{DM}(q) \sim 1$ for for light mediator $m_{A'} \ll q, \alpha m_e$.